top of page

 Reading McCarthy Podcast

-Scott Yarbrough debuted this new podcast back in January, and with 22 episodes to date on a variety of McCarthy-related topics, interest has been going strong.
+Scott Yarbrough debuted this new podcast in January 2021, and with 57 episodes to date on a variety of McCarthy-related topics, interest has been going strong.
 With well-known Cormackian readers and scholars like Steve Frye, Dianne Luce, and Jay Watson, Yarbrough explores different works and various essential aspects of McCarthy’s writing.